 She began writing with a fury, locked it then put it away.

 So that was where she hid it….

 That sister of mine was very wily indeed.
 Where you ask?
 Now I do have some family ethics.
 Besides, it was a great hiding spot and I might ruin it for someone else with the same idea.
 Now that the finding of the diary and key was finally solved, getting into her room was another matter.
 Remember the locked door?

-Not long after the mystery was solved, I was running up the stairs after school to put my books in my room.
+Not long after that mystery was solved, I was running up the stairs after school to put my books in my room.
 I had to pass my sister’s door at the top of the stairs and then walk down the hall to my room.
 I had made a game of it.
 Every time I passed her door, I would jiggle it to keep her on her toes.
 It became a habit and, as usual, I did it again, but this time it was unlocked!
 Miracles do happen!

 Should I, or shouldn’t I?
 My sister wasn’t home yet and my mother was baking…

 Hmm….
 My eyes glazed over with lust for that book.
 I rationalized: What’s a young sister for?
 I had inherited the name pest anyway.
 I had to make it quick.
 But then I panicked.
 Should I put on gloves?
 Fingerprints!
 I didn’t trust my sister.
 She probably dusted her room for them everyday.

 Looking back at this story now, I was probably reading way too many mysteries…